 The obvious benefit here is that you’re now flying Spark with actual control sticks rather than virtual ones, which makes for a more satisfying overall flight experience.
 By using your screen as a controller, you start to fumble around in the app too much, losing visibility.
 With your grubby hands are all over the screen, you won’t be able to see what the drone sees via the camera so easily.

 With the remote controller, you’re more or less upgrading Spark from it’s natural, playful elements to a more pro-level hobbyist machine.
 When compared to other selfie drones on the market, the option to get the remote controller marks Spark out from the rest by a long country mile.

 If you’re new to drones and don’t know whether you’ll be wanting to take Spark to the next level soon, then save some money and see how you fare without a remote controller first.
-On the other hand, If you’ve been thinking about drones for a while and are eager to get the most out of your Spark purchase, you’ll have way more enjoyment from all the options the remote offers.
-The Spark Remote Controller is now on sale at $119 from $149.
-Now’s as good a time as any.

 In fact, for those who haven’t even bought a Spark yet, why not go for the Spark Fly More Combo?
 For a bit more money, you’ll get a DJI Spark drone, remote controller, two intelligent flight batteries, extra propellers and a set of propeller guards, charger with power cable, battery charging hub, micro USB cable, storage box, and handy shoulder bag.